tbrlpld/log100days/README.md

 This is a small Quart app to render a #100DayOfCode markdown journal as a HTML page.
 Quart is an async-enabled version of Flask.

+## Usage

+So far, this repo has not been turned into a package that you can install from PyPi (via pip).
+Therefore, as a first step in any case is you need to clone the repository to your machine (local or server).

+Depending on your usecase, follow the steps in the Development or Deployment section.

 ## Development

 Install the app in editable mode.